Play is undoubtedly the most important work of childhood.

 “learning through play.”

 Founded in 1976 by Montessori educator Portia Sperr, Please Touch Museum began as a 2,200-square-foot pilot project nestled among the dinosaur skeletons and woolly mammoths in the Academy of Natural Sciences on the Benjamin Franklin Parkway.
-Quickly, the pilot project grew into a full-fledged Museum of its own, expanding its hours and relocating to Cherry Street in 1978.

 By 1983, the Museum had purchased and renovated a three-story, 30,000 square foot building on North 21st Street in the heart of Philadelphia’s museum district.
 During its time there, attendance and membership grew as the Museum emerged as a force in early childhood learning.
 Between 1983 and 1992, the Museum was accredited by the American Alliance of Museums, launched the first publishing award that honored books for young children and purchased the building next door to expand exhibit space.